 How to Create an Autonumber Format for a Style Using the Advanced View

-1. From the Conte nt Explorer, ope n the stylesheet t that you war nt to modify.

-2. In the local toolbar, make sure the first button displays 🗑 View: Advanced.
-If the button displays Instead instead, then click it.
-NOTE For steps using the Simplified view, see the online Help.
+- 1. From the Content Explorer, open the stylesheet that you want to modify. - 2.
+In the local toolbar, make sure the first button displays View: Advanced.
+If the button displays View: Simplified instead, then click it.